Exercises 3 β

-For these exercises, you’ll be asked to declare one or more functions.
-Choose appropriate parameters, argument labels, and return values for your functions.
+For these exercises, youβll be asked to declare one or more functions.
+Choose appropriate parameters, argument labels, and return values for your functions, and try out each function by calling it with various arguments.

 Note